lhp03/bit_compression/README.md

 ## Introduction

 In this project, you need to perform a simplified image compression on the given grayscale image in memory.
 The purpose of this project is to make you familiar with the binary representation of integers and the bit-level operations supported in the C programming language.
-Another goal is to make your Linux or MacOS development environment ready and to get familar with our project submission server.
+Another goal is to make your Linux or MacOS development environment ready and to get familiar with our project submission server.

 ## Background